jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-34.md

 Therefore body B can receive no determination, and consequently (Cor.
 Prop.
 27 Part 2) no speed insofar as that is distinct from motion-from adjacent bodies.
 But it can receive motion; indeed, when the extra force is added, it must necessarily be moved by them, as we have demonstrated in this proposition and as can be clearly seen from the manner of the proof of Proposition 33.10 See Prop.
 24 Part 2, where d IS demonstrated that two bodies, In reslstmg one another, expend their determination, not their mohon

-## PROPOSITION 36: If any body (e.g., our hand) can move in any direction whatsoever with equal motion without offering any resistance to any bodies or meeting with any resistance from any other bodies, then in that space through which it would thus move there must necessarily be as many bodies moving in one direction as there are bodies moving in any other direction, their force of speed being equal to one another's and to that of the hand.
+## Proposition 36: If any body (e.g., our hand) can move in any direction whatsoever with equal motion without offering any resistance to any bodies or meeting with any resistance from any other bodies, then in that space through which it would thus move there must necessarily be as many bodies moving in one direction as there are bodies moving in any other direction, their force of speed being equal to one another's and to that of the hand.

 Proof: Any space through which a body can move is bound to be full of bodies (Prop.
 3 Part 2).
 I therefore say that the space through which our hand can thus move is filled with bodies which will move in the manner I have already described.
 For if you deny this, let them be supposed to be at rest, or to move in a different way.